kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 The `kubestellar` command has three subcommands, one to finish setup and two for process control.

+Except for the `stop` subcommand, this command has the following pre-requisites.

+- The space manager is running, there is a space provider named "default", and that is the one to use.

+- When not given any command-line flags, `kubectl` will access the Space Management API Space (SMAS).

 The usage synopsis is as follows.

 ``` { .bash .no-copy }